mattlewis92/angular-bootstrap-calendar/README.md

     resizable: true, //Allow an event to be resizable
     incrementsBadgeTotal: true, //If set to false then will not count towards the badge total amount on the month and year view
     recursOn: 'year', // If set the event will recur on the given period.
 Valid values are year or month
-    cssClass: 'a-css-class-name' //A CSS class (or more, just separate with spaces) that will be added to the event when it is displayed on each view.
+    cssClass: 'a-css-class-name', //A CSS class (or more, just separate with spaces) that will be added to the event when it is displayed on each view.
 Useful for marking an event as selected / active etc
-  }
+    allDay: false // set to true to display the event as an all day event on the day view }
 ];
 ```